pusher/pusher-http-node/README.md

 pusher.trigger([ 'channel-1', 'channel-2' ], 'test_event', { message: "hello world" });
 ```

+You can trigger an event to at most 100 channels at once.
+Passing more than 100 channels will cause an exception to be thrown.

 #### Batch events

 If you wish to send multiple events in a single HTTP request, you can pass an array of events to `pusher.triggerBatch`.
 You can send up to a maximum of 10 events at once.